We’ve created a tool to help you make your own budget and figure out how much it might cost for a year at MIT.

 We’ve put together this worksheet for you to figure out how much you’ll need for a year at MIT.
 It will also help you get a sense of how much you might need for other expenses, and how that stacks up against income from a student job, your financial aid, and/or family contributions.

 Before you begin, make sure you have a few items on hand:

-- A list of your personal expenses
+- A list of your estimated personal expenses (but you can make a “guesstimate” as you go along)

 - A list of your personal resources, such as savings and estimated earnings